Ivan-Shaml/docker-free/README.md

    This can be verified with the `groups` command.
 This means you don't have to use sudo everytime you want to use the `docker` command in
    Ubuntu.

+If you want, you can verify your docker engine installation at this point by using **Step 6a**.
+However, the docker daemon will not yet have been secured, nor is it yet available from Windows side.

 <br>
 <br>